przezro098/PPKWU_ZAD3/README.md

 2) make sure that project is running
 3) type in your browser "http://localhost:8080/calendar/{year}/{month}"
 4) data will be returned as a iCS file.

+Case of usages :
+1) Typing http://localhost:8080/calendar/2020/10 will return a string which contains events from October and it can be saved as .ics file.
+2) Typing http://localhost:8080/calendar/2020/03 will return a string which contains events from March and it can be saved as .ics file.